University of California, Los Angeles

 Trademarks and licensing

-The UCLA trademark "is the exclusive property of the Regents of the University of California",[143] but it is managed, protected, and licensed through UCLA Trademarks and Licensing, a division of the Associated Students UCLA, the largest student employer on campus.[144][145]
-As such, the ASUCLA also has a share in the profits.
+The UCLA trademark "is the exclusive property of the Regents of the University of California",[153] but it is managed, protected, and licensed through UCLA Trademarks and Licensing, a division of the Associated Students UCLA, the largest student employer on campus.[154][155]
+As such, the ASUCLA also has a share in trademark profits.

 Commerce on campus

+UCLA has various store locations around campus, with the main store in Ackerman Union.
+In addition, UCLA-themed products are sold at the gift shop of Fowler Museum on campus.
 Due to licensing and trademarks, products with UCLA logos and insignia are usually higher priced than their unlicensed counterparts.
-These products have popularity among visitors, who buy them as gifts and souvenirs.
-For certain products (such as notebooks and folders) UCLA Store offers both licensed (logo) and unlicensed (without logo, thus cheaper) options, but for many other products the latter option is often unavailable.[citation needed]
+These products are popular among visitors, who buy them as gifts and souvenirs.
+The UCLA store offers some products, such as notebooks and folders, in both licensed (logoed) and cheaper unlicensed (un-logoed) options, but for other products the latter option is often unavailable.
+Students employed part-time by ASUCLA at UCLA Stores and Restaurants receive discounts when they shop at UCLA Stores.

 Athletics